NitchayaninT/data-mining/Process/ch8/Regression.md

 - SVR (regression)
 	- ε-tube defines the region where error is ignored
 	- Kernel : creates a curved _regression function_
-	- Support vectors : outside ε-tube
+	- Support vectors : outside or on ε-tube
 	- Margin : ε-tube fixed by user
 - SVM (classification)
 	- Margin width is determined by data + optimization.
 	- Kernel : creates a curved _decision boundary_.
 	- Support vectors : near boundary
 	- Margin : Maximize